Rediscovered After 80 Years: The De Winton’s Golden Mole

-The eDNA tests initially revealed the DNA of common golden moles and another unknown set.
-The breakthrough came when a DNA sample from a De Winton’s specimen at the Iziko South African Museum matched the unknown DNA, confirming the mole’s identity.
+The DNA of common golden moles and an additional, unidentified group was first identified by the eDNA tests.
+The discovery was made possible by the identification of the mole, which was confirmed when a DNA sample from a De Winton specimen in the Iziko South African Museum matched the unknown DNA.

 Leave a Reply